yashas-vaidya/dotfiles/README.md

 In this instance, these dotfiles are used to customize user settings on Linux/ MacOS.
 If you want to read more about dotfiles, [this blog post provides a more detailed introduction](https://web.archive.org/web/20201101094752/https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).

-Similar to the simple example here, there are more, there are other tools to manage dotfiles--for example, [Yet Another Dotfiles Manager](https://github.com/TheLocehiliosan/yadm).
+Similar to the simple example here, there are other tools to manage dotfiles--for example, [Yet Another Dotfiles Manager](https://github.com/TheLocehiliosan/yadm).

 ## Original introduction with mods